When an employer must give a reference Job references

 When to ask for a reference

 It's best to ask for a reference at the final stage of the recruitment process when making a job offer.
-Employers might do this at the same time as other checks, for example DBS or health checks.
+Employers might do this at the same time as other checks, for example Disclosure and Barring Service (DBS) or health checks.

 Before approaching a job applicant's current employer for a reference, the recruiting employer should have: